 For many businesses, financing equipment that is subject to depreciation not only makes the most logistical sense but also the most economic sense.
 Why should you pay to own something that will only get worse over time?
-Unless your company can afford to simply purchase all of your printers, copiers, and MFDs (that is, if you’ve determined that that’s the way you want to go [link to lease vs. buy copiers article]), you’ll likely want to lease these devices from an authorized equipment dealer.
+Unless your company can afford to simply purchase all of your printers, copiers, and MFDs (that is, if you’ve determined that that’s the way you want to go), you’ll likely want to lease these devices from an authorized equipment dealer.
 Once you’ve decided to do so, you’ll probably need to discuss the following question:

 “Would you like an FMV or a $1 Buyout lease?”

 To translate the “Greek” and remove all confusion, let’s take a look at these most common styles of copier and printer leases— the FMV or $1 Buyout.
 After that, we’ll explore which one is the right fit for your organization.

 Fair Market Value Leasing

 A Fair Market Value (FMV) Lease is the most popular way to lease business equipment—and by “most popular,” we mean that “FMV” is almost synonymous with the term “lease” in this context.
 In an FMV lease, your company pays a reduced monthly rate for the use of said business equipment for a set period.
 Once the term has expired, your organization can then either negotiate a new lease, continue paying the same payment on a month to month basis, return the devices without penalty, or purchase the equipment for its adjusted “fair market value”—a price that takes into account equipment depreciation, wear, and other factors.

 “Who is best served by an FMV lease?”

 Your company will likely be best served by an FMV lease if your organization:

 - Values only using copiers that are no more than three-to-five years old

 - Would like to keep your monthly lease payments relatively low